-Moving a land vehicle through a swamp requires 15 x the number of CP.
+Moving a land vehicle through dense undergrowth requires 10 x the number of CP.

 Cave

 A cave can act as shelter for PCs or any number of creatures.
 Few are likely to travel deep into the cave past the line where light from the outside starts to fail but may be chased further into the cave.